braydio/Arbit/README.md

 A: `fitness` is read-only. `live` **WILL place real orders** if keys have trading permissions.

 **Q: Which exchanges are supported?**
-A: Currently Alpaca and Kraken via CCXT.
+A: Currently Alpaca (native) and Kraken (via CCXT).
 More exchanges can be added.

 **Q: How accurate are profit estimates?**
 A: Estimates assume perfect execution at top-of-book prices.
 Real trading involves slippage, fees, and partial fills.